 What we did:

-- set up a series of meetings with stakeholders of the project to discuss current issues and ideologies
+- set up a series of meetings with stakeholders to discuss current issues and ideologies

 *Deployment of the Powerhouse Community Format (PCF).